-Applications for Children identified as either Looked After Children and previously Looked After Children; Statemented; or with an Individual Development Plan will need to be verified before processing.
+Applications for Children identified as either Looked After Children and previously Looked After Children, Statemented, or with an Individual Development Plan will need to be verified before processing.

-A school place would normally be held for one school term before being withdrawn and reallocated provided the start date is within the same academic year applied for.
+Once a place has been accepted the place would normally be held for one school term before being withdrawn and reallocated provided the start date is within the same academic year applied for.